Making A Public Interest Disclosure

 Disclosers, potential disclosers, and other persons have immunity from civil, criminal or administrative liability – including disciplinary action – for making a PID, or for providing information or assistance in connection with handling a PID.
 It is a criminal offence to take, or threaten to take, reprisals against a discloser because they have, or even could, make a PID.

-We have a responsibility to ensure intelligence agencies comply with the PID scheme, including to ensure agencies comply with the requirement to protect disclosers from reprisals.
-We will examine how the intelligence agency has managed a PID in any case where it is claimed that the discloser suffered from reprisals.
+We have a responsibility to ensure NIC agencies within our jurisdiction comply with the PID scheme.
+This includes ensuring NIC agencies comply with the requirement to protect disclosers from reprisals.
+We will examine how the NIC agency has managed a PID in any case where it is claimed that the discloser suffered from reprisals.

 All public officials and former public officials are able to make a public interest disclosure under the PID Act about the Office of the Inspector-General of Intelligence and Security.